Keeping up with weeds SUCKS. Especially when they start taking over your beautiful lawn or garden beds that you worked so hard on.

 - You have to refill your string constantly

-- Weed whackers can harm tree trunks
+- Weed whackers can harm tree trunks, fences, and porch bases

 - It’s not as heavy